 Two or More Parties Own One Hundred Percent of the Acreage Contribution

-If two or more Parties participate in the acreage Contribution and the conveyances to effectuate it, and if, after the conveyances are approved by the MMS, those Parties own one hundred percent (100%) of the ownership interest in the contributed acreage, then (a) the contributed acreage shall be deemed to be governed by an operating agreement incorporating identical provisions as the provisions in this Agreement, except to the extent they are clearly inappropriate, (b) the execution of the operating agreement by the Parties participating in the acreage Contribution shall be considered a mere formality only, (c) the designated operator shall promptly prepare the operating agreement, and (d) the Parties participating in the acreage Contribution shall promptly execute the operating agreement once it is prepared.
+If two or more Parties participate in the acreage Contribution and the conveyances to effectuate it, and if, after the conveyances are approved by the DOI, those Parties own one hundred percent (100%) of the ownership interest in the contributed acreage, then (a) the contributed acreage shall be deemed to be governed by an operating agreement incorporating identical provisions as the provisions in this Agreement, except to the extent they are clearly inappropriate, (b) the execution of the operating agreement by the Parties participating in the acreage Contribution shall be considered a mere formality only, (c) the designated operator shall promptly prepare the operating agreement, and (d) the Parties participating in the acreage Contribution shall promptly execute the operating agreement once it is prepared.

 Two or More Parties Own Less Than One Hundred Percent of the Acreage Contribution

-If two or more Parties participate in the acreage Contribution and the conveyances to effectuate it, and if, after the conveyances are approved by the MMS, those Parties own less than one hundred percent (100%) of the ownership interest in the contributed acreage, then those Parties shall use reasonable efforts to negotiate and execute with the other Working Interest owners in the contributed acreage an operating agreement covering the contributed acreage, which is as close in form to this Agreement as possible.
+If two or more Parties participate in the acreage Contribution and the conveyances to effectuate it, and if, after the conveyances are approved by the DOI, those Parties own less than one hundred percent (100%) of the ownership interest in the contributed acreage, then those Parties shall use reasonable efforts to negotiate and execute with the other Working Interest owners in the contributed acreage an operating agreement covering the contributed acreage, which is as close in form to this Agreement as possible.

 TRANSFER OF INTEREST AND PREFERENTIAL RIGHT TO PURCHASE